GSA/search.digitalgov.gov/README.md

     $ brew update
     $ brew doctor

-We use bundler to manage gems.
+We use bundler to manage gems. `cd` into the local repo.
 Install bundler and other required gems.

     $ gem install bundler
     $ bundle install